 7. Don’t write in all caps– IT MEANS THAT YOU ARE SHOUTING.
 Rather than read it with extra attention, your reader is likely to ignore it completely.

-Follow these tips and you won’t look like you’re running your law office out of your bedroom.
+Follow these tips from E-Typist and our virtual assistant services and you won’t look like you’re running your law office out of your bedroom.